 Your first day with your employer will include an orientation of your work and the introduction of other family members and your role in the family.
 Some families employ more than one helper so one can focus certain jobs such as looking after newborn babies, cooking, or general housework.
 But most families employ only one helper, which means you may have to do everything as told.

 Employers may set the following house rules:

 - Tasks: what specific tasks you’ll do during a typical day.
-This may include sending and fetching young children from school, daily trips to the market or walking the dogs at specific hours of the day.
+Tasks may include sending and fetching young children from school, daily trips to the market or walking the dogs at specific hours of the day.
 This is a good time to set straight to whom should you be accountable to; nobody wants to work for too many bosses.

 - Children or elderly family members: what foods to eat and avoid especially if they have allergies, tutorials for school lessons, rules on usage of devices, usage of their Octopus cards, sleeping, school arrangements during bad weather and waking time.
 For elderly family members, you may be told about medications, allergies, scheduled visits to the doctor or local playground for exercise.

 - Wages and benefits: when will you receive your wage and in what manner (cash, bank transfer), when is your day off, whether you’ll be eating with the family or receive food allowance and your insurance coverage.
-You may also ask about arrangement on long service pay, employment renewal and termination of contract.
+You may also ask about the arrangement on long service pay, employment renewal, and termination of contract.
 Reasonable bosses should be fine with it.